anametologin/huake/README.md

 # Huake

-[Kwin6]: https://en.wikipedia.org/wiki/KWin script that gives your terminal Alacritty, Kitty(or any other window that can change the own window class to: `huake1`, `huake2`) the ability to drop down by shortcut.
+[Kwin6](https://en.wikipedia.org/wiki/KWin) script that gives your terminal Alacritty, Kitty(or any other window that can change the own window class to: `huake1`, `huake2`) the ability to drop down by shortcut.

 `Huake` - in the language of the ancestors of the ancient Sumerians means preparing a product for the final stage

 `Why?` - Do you love drop down terminals as much as I do? -I don't think so.
-[Yakuake]: https://apps.kde.org/yakuake/ perfectly worked until Wayland, now if it is open on one virtual desktop, it no longer opens on another, cannot disable the right click menu.
-The latters concerns [Tilda]:https://github.com/lanoxx/tilda [issue]:https://github.com/lanoxx/tilda/issues/473 from 2021.
+[Yakuake](https://apps.kde.org/yakuake/) perfectly worked until Wayland, now if it is open on one virtual desktop, it no longer opens on another, cannot disable the right click menu.
+The latters concerns [Tilda](https://github.com/lanoxx/tilda) [issue](https://github.com/lanoxx/tilda/issues/473) from 2021.

 ## Features